Vepryk, Poltava Oblast: History

-After independence

-In the 1990s, Vepryk was the central estate of the collective farm "Testament of Ilyich" (meat, dairy and grain directions, industrial crops).
-An electric substation, social institutions have been built, the economy is developing.

-On November 16, 2014, a monument to Lenin that had stood in the village was demolished.
+Until 18 July 2020, Vepryk belonged to Hadiach Raion.
+The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Poltava Oblast to four.
+The area of Hadiach Raion was merged into Myrhorod Raion.

 2022 Russian invasion of Ukraine

 The village was at the center of hostilities during the 2022 Russian invasion.
 On February 28, a Russian convoy was destroyed in the village and a local gas station was blown up so that the Russians could not obtain fuel.
 The village was not occupied.
 Russians tried to advanced towards Hadiach, but were repelled.